Development assistance in Timor-Leste

 TOMAK (To'os ba Moris Diak) – Farming for Prosperity

 Australia's TOMAK program seeks to reduce malnutrition and improve commercial farming opportunities for rural households.
 TOMAK partners with farmers – and particularly women – to improve productivity, and to increase the amount and variety of nutritious foods for sale.
 TOMAK also helps communities understand the importance of good nutrition.
-TOMAK's work will lead to improved health, and more resilient households who can earn an income from the food they grow.
+TOMAK's work will lead to improved food security, improved health and more resilient households who can earn an income from the food they grow.
+This is important to help manage the impacts of COVID-19 in Timor-Leste.
 The program is implemented by Adam Smith International together with a number of government, non-government and private sector organisations.

 |Name of document||Year published||Type|